patternfly/patternfly-react/packages/patternfly-4/react-docs/README.md

 We have to more or less build our own version of [React Styleguidist](https://github.com/styleguidist/react-styleguidist).
 We can't just use [React Styleguidist](https://github.com/styleguidist/react-styleguidist) because [patternfly-next](https://github.com/patternfly/patternfly-next) and [patternfly-org](https://github.com/patternfly/patternfly-org) also uses Gatsby for their docs and the two are currently being merged and styled at [v2.patternfly.org](v2.patternfly.org).

 1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where we which Gatsby plugins to include.
+This is where we specify which Gatsby plugins to include.
 (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
   - We include our own plugin `gatsby-transformer-react-docgen-typescript` for transforming component source files into metadata via [React Docgen](https://github.com/reactjs/react-docgen) and [React Docgen Typescript](https://github.com/styleguidist/react-docgen-typescript).
   - We use `gatsby-mdx` to parse the *.md files into React Functional Components.
 We use the generated HTML _except for in <code> tags_, where we instead use our own `components/componentDocs/liveEdit.js` component.